Frequently Asked Questions

 Students, staff, and faculty can report an act of bias using the BERT incident report form.
 Any of these parties can submit a report if they were the impacted party and/or a witness to an act of bias from another community member.
 If the impacted party feels in any way threatened based on an act of bias, they should contact Public Safety at (415) 422-2911 immediately.

-What happens once a bias incident report is submitted?
+What happens when a report is submitted?

 Incidents Involving Students ONLY